No passwords, No popups, No AI, No cost:

 redsky

-Q. Hi Chaps, I think such an aggressive response is not called for?
+Q. Hi Chaps, I think such an aggressive response was not called for?
 This guy probably has no idea where to start looking for a brightener (hence MY presence here) or even if such formulations are even sold!

 I'm in South Africa, and can't find a supplier for Brighteners, even on the net; I get redirected here?